News | Industrial Combustion Equipment

 The solution to assemble and disassemble the burner each time that is was required to do so was not feasible due to reliability issues and because the time required for such operation was not compatible with the maximum commissioning time of the burner.

-Given the impossibility of removing the entire burner from the combustion chamber, it was decided to search for a system wherein both the burner as well as the combustion fan and the gas ramp could burn fastened to the chamber and only if the combustion head is removed.
+Given the impossibility of removing the entire burner from the combustion chamber, it was decided to search for a system wherein both the burner as well as the combustion fan and the gas ramp could burn fastened to the chamber and only if the retractable combustion heads are removed.

 Finally it was decided to design a burner wherein the retractable combustion heads could be removed pneumatically outside the combustion chamber to later lower a guillotine which isolated the burner from the combustion chamber.
 The guillotine opening operations, insertion of the combustion head and commissioning of the burner only takes a couple of minutes to do so.